The 26 Golden Rules of Running

 Rule #15: In Order To Improve, You Need a Plan

-If you just go running in order to get in a little exercise and clear your head, then you don’t need to worry too much about structuring your training.
+If you just go running to get in a little exercise and clear your head, you don’t need to worry too much about structuring your training.

-A good training plan is your complete roadmap from where you are today to where you want to get to.
+A good training plan is your complete roadmap from where you are today to where you want to go.
 It should be designed around your current running ability, your own schedule, and an achievable rate of progression.

 Rule #16: You Know Best When To Rest